Nlck/tuxflux/README.md

 In terms of code, the above statement applies.

-© 2018 TuxBuilder / Nlck / Nick, All rights reserved.
+© 2018 Nlck / Nick, All rights reserved.

 ## License